forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![](images/scenario_table_is_ready.png)

 25. You should now see the "Test Script" table and the "Senario" table listed in the tables for your application.
-We are going to repeat the process one more time for the "Test Steps" table.
+We are going to repeat the process two more times for the "Test Steps" table.
 Go ahead and click **Create new table**.

 ![](images/test_script_and_scenario_tables_in_app.png)